bestkolobok/nuxt-jsoneditor/README.md

 ### ❗️❗️❗️ Important

 > If you want use v-model (not v-model:json or v-model:text) then the type of data depends on the mode of the editor.
-> If mode="tree", then the data type in the model is JSON value, if mode="text",
+> If mode="tree" or mode="table", then the data type in the model is JSON value, if mode="text",
 > then the data type is JSON string.
 > Please be aware that in text mode v-model can contain invalid JSON: whilst typing in text mode,
 > a JSON document will be temporarily invalid, like when the user is typing a new string.
 >
-> It is more clear to use v-model:json for tree mode and v-model:text for text mode.
+> It is more clear to use v-model:json for tree/table mode and v-model:text for text mode.

 <br>